danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 Another complication is SwiftUI, where we have to find a way to embed and bridge the platform-specific views in a way that works on all platforms.
 We also need some way of letting SwiftUI affect the platform-specific views, and for the platform-specific views and their delegates to affect SwiftUI correctly.

 All in all, this is a pretty complicated task, which is why I'm happy to announce that my client [Oribi]({{page.oribi}}) has given me permission to open-source a rich text engine that I created for them as part of building a new version of their text editor [Oribi Writer]({{page.oribi-writer}}).
-The result will be an open-source library called [RichTextKit]({{page.richtextkit}}), which you’ll be able to use in your own projects.
+The result will be an open-source library that you’ll be able to use in your own projects.

 ## About Oribi and Oribi Writer